compilerbeats/covid19-sir-simulation/readme.md

 py covid19-sir-simulation.py graph_input_file n beta gamma
 ```

-where $beta$ is the probability for a infectious node to infect a random neighbour if it is susceptible and $gamma$
+where $\beta$ is the probability for an infectious node to infect a random neighbour if it is susceptible and $\gamma$
-represents the probability that a infectious node recovers after each simulation round.
+represents the probability that an infectious node recovers after each simulation round.